Jimmy Carr: Hosting

 Carr has hosted Channel 4 game shows Distraction and Your Face or Mine?.
 He presented the 100s series of programmes for Channel 4: 100 Worst Pop Records, 100 Worst Britons, 100 Greatest Cartoon Characters, 100 People Who Look Most Like Jimmy Carr (a spoof) and 100 Scary Moments.

-From 2004 until 2006, Carr hosted a United States version of Distraction for Comedy Central.
-He was also nominated for the 2006 Rose d'Or award for Best Game Show Host.
-Carr presents The Big Fat Quiz of the Year on Channel 4 each December.
-He has also presented special episodes known as The Big Fat Quiz of Everything.

 Since 2005, Carr has presented the comedy panel show 8 Out of 10 Cats.
 The show aired on Channel 4 until 2016, when it moved to More4.
 It later went to E4.
-Since 2012, Carr has also presented 8 Out of 10 Cats Does Countdown, a combination of his panel show 8 Out of 10 Cats and daytime quiz show Countdown.
+Since 2012, Carr has also presented over 150 episodes of 8 Out of 10 Cats Does Countdown, a combination of his panel show 8 Out of 10 Cats and daytime quiz show Countdown.

 In April 2010, Carr hosted the first British version of a comedy roast show, Channel 4's A Comedy Roast.
 On 6 May 2010, he was a co-host of Channel 4's Alternative Election Night, with David Mitchell, Lauren Laverne and Charlie Brooker.
 He joined the three presenters again for 10 O'Clock Live, a Channel 4 comedy current-affairs show, which started airing in January 2011.

 In 2014 and 2015, Carr guest-presented two episodes of Sunday Night at the Palladium on ITV.
 In 2018, he presented American comedy panel show The Fix on Netflix.
 From 2018 to 2020, Carr hosted the Comedy Central series Roast Battle.

-Since December 16, 2021, Carr has hosted the game show Jimmy Carr's I Literally Just Told You on Channel 4.
+From 2021 he has hosted the Channel 4 quiz show I Literally Just Told You.

+In March 2025, he hosted the first series of LOL: Last One Laughing UK with Roisin Conaty.